How to Pack for Your Interstate Move

 25. Don’t rush

 Packing can seem like a daunting task at first when you think about all the stuff you have to carefully put away in boxes.
 It’s normal to feel overwhelmed and try to rush things, but that only makes the job harder.
 Pack at your own pace – take breaks and seek assistance from friends or even professional movers if necessary.
 In short, don’t overburden yourself.
 Follow these 25 moving house packing tips to prepare for an easy move.
 These also apply when packing up a house when using removals and storage solutions.
 Remember, the most important thing is to draft a packing plan from the very start.
-Work out how many packing boxes are needed, create a well-organised inventory and labelling scheme and stick to a convenient working schedule.
-By carefully planning ahead, you’ll realise the most efficient ways to pack for moving.
+Work out how many packing boxes are needed, create a well-organised inventory and labelling scheme, and stick to a convenient working schedule.
+By carefully planning, you’ll realise the most efficient ways to pack for moving.

 You might also like

-By Stephen Blackwell | December 1, 2023
+By Stephen Blackwell | April 2, 2024

-By Stephen Blackwell | November 2, 2023
+By Stephen Blackwell | March 1, 2024

-By Stephen Blackwell | October 2, 2023
+By Stephen Blackwell | February 1, 2024